Lisa2626/Fantasio/README.md

 `Fantasio/fantasio.py`

-Run the fantasio code from your terminal window, you have to choose between interactive or automatic normalisation.
+Run the fantasio code from your terminal window, you have to choose between interactive or automatic normalization.

-- Which one to run?
+- Which one should you usde?

-You have to start first with the interactive tool and then you can use the automatic normalization.
-The parameters used for each order will be stored in a .fits file and re used.
+You must start with the interactive tool to perform an initial normalization.
+The parameters used for each order will be stored in a .fits file and reused later if you choose automatic normalization for several fieles.
-To used automatic normalization you need one normalize file with all the normalization parameters, those parameters for the normalization will be apply for all the .fits file.
+To us automatic normalization, you need a previous normalized .fits file containing all the normalization parameters.

 - How to use Fantasio?

-Interactive mode, test the tool with the test.fits file provided in the folder.
+Interactive mode, you can test the tool with the test.fits file provided in the folder.

 You will be prompted to answer the following questions: